Clinical Movement

 • Early falls (within first year) — especially backward falls (PSP)

-• Poor or absent levodopa response after adequate trial (≥1000 mg/day for ≥3 months)
+• Poor or absent levodopa response after adequate trial (up to 1000 mg/day, or maximum tolerated dose, for ≥1 month)

 • Early severe autonomic failure — orthostatic hypotension, urinary retention/incontinence, erectile dysfunction (MSA)